How to Foster Diversity, Equity, Inclusion, and Justice in Geography

 Edited by Guo Chen, Associate Professor of Geography and Global Urban Studies, Department of Geography, Environment, and Spatial Sciences, Michigan State University and LaToya E. Eaves, Associate Professor of Geography, Department of Geography & Sustainability, University of Tennessee, US

-Publication Date: December 2024 ISBN: 978 1 03531 075 3 Extent: c 352 pp
+Publication Date: 2024 ISBN: 978 1 03531 075 3 Extent: 336 pp

 Responding to increasing interest in fostering diversity, equity, inclusion, and justice (DEIJ) in geography, Guo Chen and LaToya E. Eaves lead a rich volume of three parts from over 40 authors from leading geographers, diverse intellectuals, and advocates from various subdisciplinary fields and interconnected world regions.
-This book engages readers in historical and empirical facts and epistemological interventions from Black, Latinx, Indigenous and Asian-American geographies, as well as Women of Colour, queer, trans, and disabled geographers, offerings abundant practical examples on how to foster DEIJ, and introduces new directions and methods.
+This book engages readers in historical and empirical facts and epistemic interventions from Black, Latinx, Indigenous and Asian-American geographies, as well as Women of Colour, queer, trans, and disabled geographers, offerings abundant practical examples on how to foster DEIJ, and introduces new directions and methods.

 Copyright & permissions